EDS-Bioinformatics-Laboratory/ENCORE/Processing/NameOfComputation/Code/0_README.md

+***Write comments as you code (not afterwards).** Modern integrated development environments (IDEs) will often automatically generate documentation strings as you write code, which removes the burden of having to remember to write comments. (e.g., PyCharm, DataSpell).*

+***Automated documentation tools***

+*Consider the use of documentation tools to partially automate the generation of documentation.
+For example, using Python docstrings (https://realpython.com/documenting-python-code/) together with Sphinx https://www.sphinx-doc.or) to automatically generate documentation.*

+*<u>Instructions</u>:*

+* *Remove all Instructions and the Explanation once you have completed the template.*
+* *Level of detail: Information provided should be sufficient for someone who was not involved in the project and/or has limited knowledge about the topic,  to understand and reproduce the project.*

 ***Software documentation***

-*Not all types of software documentation on this list need to be written for a single research or support project but a combination of several should be selected depending on the nature of the project.
+*Ensure that you have properly documented your code.* *Not all types of software documentation on this list need to be written for a single research or support project but a combination of several should be selected depending on the nature of the project.
 Whether more or less documentation is needed for your project will depend on its scale and complexity.
-For research project we need at least the (external) source code documentation and user documentation.*
+For research project you need at least to write (external) source code documentation and user documentation.*

 - *Requirements Specification*

 - *Software Design*

 - ***(External) source code documentation***
   - *Place a brief explanatory comment at the start of every program.*

   - *Document the input and output of your script/functions.*
   - *Describe what the code is doing and why.*

 - *Testing Requirements*
 - ***End-User Instructions (including a quick-start guide)***
   - *How to install and configure the software.*